How to get rich

 Optimize credit card usage

 Although you should never take credit card debt, that does not mean you should not use credit cards.
-To the contrary, credit cards are useful for accumulating points and deferring payment interest-free by one month.
+To the contrary, credit cards are useful for accumulating points and deferring payment interest-free for one month.
 Different cards provide different benefits, so it is important to choose which cards to use.
 See here for what I do, though it may not be for everybody.

 Stay away from big houses